About MHA Lancaster County

 A society where mental wellness is the foundation of a healthy community.

 We Advocate.
 We Educate.
-We Serve.
+We Support.

 Our History